 Ami Vitale

-Ami Vitale is a National Geographic photographer, filmmaker, and conservationist whose work explores humanity’s connection to wildlife and wild places.
-She is also the founder of Vital Impacts, a nonprofit using art and storytelling to support grassroots conservation efforts—highlighting hope, coexistence, and solutions for protecting endangered species.
+Ami Vitale is a National Geographic Explorer at Large, photographer, filmmaker, and conservationist whose work explores humanity’s connection to wildlife and wild places.
+The nonprofit she founded, Vital Impacts, uses art and storytelling to support grassroots conservation efforts—highlighting hope, coexistence, and solutions for protecting endangered species.

 •